-Fading Kitten Syndrome (FKS) is not a disease, but rather a collection of symptoms that develop.
-Often the very first symptom you observe is the unfortunate unexplained death of your very young kitten.
+Fading Kitten Syndrome (FKS) is not a disease, but rather a collection of symptoms that develop in neonatal kittens.
+It can have many underlying causes which can lead to rapidly declining health.
+Often the very first symptom you observe is the unfortunate and unexplained death of the very young kitten.
 Because of this, FKS has been compared to Sudden Infant Death Syndrome (SIDS) in human babies.

 Fading Kitten Syndrome Timeline